rkgIITBh/data-structures.github.io/HTML/redBlackTrees.md

 store NULL pointers and are colored black.
 4. <b>Internal nodes</b>: An internal node stores a key, pointers to left and right child.
 Any or both child pointers may point to leaf nodes.
 5. <b>Black root</b>: The root is always colored black, and all leaf nodes are colored black.
 6. <b>Color invariant</b>: No two consecutive nodes are colored red.
+Equivalently no red node has a red child.
 7. <b>Height invariant</b>: The number of black nodes on any path from the root to a leaf is the same.

 A new node gets red color when it is inserted.
 A new insertion may, therefore, violate color invariant.
 Two red nodes may